 - Alpicool, Engel, Mobicool and many more

-2. Thermoelectric coolers
+2. Thermoelectric cool boxes

 Disadvantages:

-- High continuous consumption (40–60 W permanent)
+- High continuous power consumption (40–60 W permanent)

 - No temperature control – often only 15–20 °C below ambient temperature

-- Not efficient for longer stand-alone use
+- Not efficient for extended stand-alone operation

-3. Absorption coolers
+3. Absorption cooler boxes

 | Cooler box type | Compatible with power stations? | Recommendation |

-| Compressor cooler box | Yes | Top recommendation |
+| Compressor cool box | Yes | Top recommendation |

-| Thermoelectric box | Restricted | Only for short time |
+| Thermoelectric box | Restricted | For a limited time only |

-| absorption cooler | No | Not suitable |
+| Absorption cooler | No | Not suitable |

-A compressor cooler is ideal for mobile use.
-It's economical, efficient, and designed for operation with 12 V/24 V or 230 V. Important: Make sure your cooler has a cigarette lighter socket (DC) or an AC plug.
+A compressor cool box is ideal for mobile use.
+It's economical, efficient, and designed to operate on 12V, 24V, or 230V.
+Important: Make sure your cool box has a cigarette lighter socket (DC) or an AC plug.

-Our recommendations for compressor coolers -min.png)
+Our recommendations for compressor cool boxes

-| Model | capacity | Temperature range | Performance | Power supply | Special features |
+| Model | capacity | Temperature range | Performance | power supply | Special features |

 | EcoFlow GLACIER Classic 35 L | 35 L | +20 °C to -20 °C | 55 W | Battery / 12/24 V / 230 V | Switchable single zone, app control, with optional plug-in battery up to 43 hours of cooling |